A call to arms: making the case for more reusable libraries

-In reality, code development tends to be iterative.
+In reality, one has to bite the bullet and employ an iterative approach to code development.
 The first try is like finding your way in the dark: it may not be pretty, but if you keep at it, it will eventually get you where you want to go (\ref{fig:First-version-of}).
 Often, the hardest step is just to get started.
 Powerful scientific programming languages such as Python lower the height of this first step---trailblazing and pathfinding---by enabling fast prototyping.
-A high-level language like Python makes it easier to write an initial implementation and figure out what exactly should be done, and how.
+A high-level language with plentiful libraries for a variety of purposes makes it easier to write an initial implementation and figure out what exactly should be done, and how.

 Research code is never complete: new types of methods and ways to do things are always being explored, requiring novel code to be developed and old code to be modified.
 This means that research code tries to reach goals that are ever evolving.
 If you develop new methods or algorithms, you are in uncharted territory and are again in the dark.
 And once that task has been completed (the paper has been published), the code is likely discarded, or archived with the rest of the project's data.